Places That Buy Junk Cars: A Seller-First, Decision-Driven Guide to Choosing the Right Buyer

 Dealers and Wholesale Buyers

 Some vehicles are considered “junk” by owners but still have resale value.
+Best suited for:- Older vehicles that still run

 - Cars that are not worth private sale effort